couchbase-examples/python-quickstart/README.md

 #### REST API using Couchbase Capella in Python using Flask

+Often, the first step developers do after creating their database is to create a REST API that can perform Create, Read, Update, and Delete (CRUD) operations for that database.
+This repo is designed to teach you and give you a starter project (in Python using Flask) to generate such a REST API.
+After you have installed travel-sample bucket in your database, you can run this application which is a REST API with Swagger documentation so that you can learn:

-> This repo is designed to teach you how to connect to a Couchbase Capella cluster to create, read, update, and delete documents using [Key Value operations](https://docs.couchbase.com/python-sdk/current/howtos/kv-operations.html) and how to write simple parametrized [SQL++ queries](https://docs.couchbase.com/python-sdk/current/howtos/n1ql-queries-with-sdk.html) using the built-in travel-sample bucket.
-If you want to run this tutorial using a self managed Couchbase cluster, please refer to the [appendix](#running-self-managed-couchbase-cluster).
+1. How to create, read, update, and delete documents using [Key Value operations](https://docs.couchbase.com/python-sdk/current/howtos/kv-operations.html) (KV operations).
+KV operations are unique to couchbase and provide super fast (think microseconds) queries.
+2. How to write simple parametrized [SQL++ queries](https://docs.couchbase.com/python-sdk/current/howtos/n1ql-queries-with-sdk.html) using the built-in travel-sample bucket.

 Full documentation for the tutorial can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-flask-python/).